askanium/resumalize/README.md

 {
   "type": "face2face|online",
   "dateStart": "YYYY-MM-DD",
+  "dateEnd": "YYYY-MM-DD|-",
-  "dateEnd": "YYYY-MM-DD|-",  // Use a dash to indicate you are currently studying there "place": "University/School name",
+  "place": "University/School name",
   "title": "Your title",
-  "specialty": "Your specialty"  // (optional) It will appear in popup on mousemove.
+  "specialty": "Your specialty (optional) It will appear in popup on mousemove."
 }
 ```